How to Become a Notary Public in NY State: Step-by-Step Guide 2023

 Paying the Application Fee

 A non-refundable application fee of $60 must accompany the submission of the application form.
-This fee is payable through check or money order made out to the “Department of State” and should be included with the mailed application to ensure processing.
+This fee is payable through a check or money order made out to the “Department of State” and should be included with the mailed application to ensure processing.
 Payments sent separately from the application can lead to delays.

 Preparing for the Notary Exam